Binance Trading: How to Trade on the Best Exchange!

-Binance is definitely one of the leading Altcoin exchanges.
-Its trading platform serves as a cheap and secure place to buy and sell cryptos.
-With more than 300 different coins, many so-called day traders have made this place their go-to place.
+Binance is definitely one of the leading altcoin exchanges.
+Your trading platform serves a cheap and safe place to buy and sell cryptos.
+With more than 300 different coins, many so-called day traders have made this place a go-to place.

-The system is equipped with a simple user interface and is 100% beginner friendly.
-The entry barrier here is not as high as with other crypto exchanges.
-You will probably quickly develop confidence in your ability to trade on Binance after reading this article.
+The system, equipped with a simple user interface, is 100% beginner-friendly.
+The barrier to entry here is not as high as it is with other crypto exchanges.
+Chances are you will quickly develop confidence in your ability to trade on Binance after reading this article.

-One reason why Binance is so beginner-friendly is because they do not offer countless trading options like other exchanges.
-You can buy or sell and use basic functions such as stop losses, but there are no complicated trading functions.
+One reason Binance is so beginner-friendly is because they don't offer as many trading options as other exchanges do.
+You can buy or sell and use basic features like stop losses, but there aren't any complicated trading features.

 Binance Exchange in Basic vs. Advanced mode?

-When you hover your mouse over the Exchange button, you will find two options in the drop-down menu: Basic and Advanced.
-Selecting both options does not change the way you see the trading interface.
+If you hover your mouse over the "Exchange" button, you will find two options in the drop-down menu: Basic and Advanced.
+Choosing both options doesn't change the way you see the trading interface.
 So what is the difference between these two options?

-- Advanced: This option is a trading platform with more detailed graphs that allows medium and long term technical analysis of each crypto currency.
+- Advanced: This option is a trading platform with more detailed graphics that enables medium and long term technical analysis of each cryptocurrency.

-The desktop version of the Binance trading platform sometimes has frustrating delay problems.
-This problem tends to occur with individual trade executions, often when many orders are placed at once.
+The desktop version of Binance's trading platform sometimes has frustrating lag issues.
+This problem tends to occur with individual trade transactions, often when many orders are placed at once.

 How to make a trade on Binance

 You can trade with BTC (Bitcoin), ETH (Ethereum), USDT (Tether) or BNB (the Binance Coin).
-Fees vary depending on which coin you use.
-Your own Binance Coin from the Binance Exchange offers attractive trading advantages.
-Nevertheless, Tether is a very popular option for trading larger coins such as Ethereum, Litecoin and Ripple.
+The fees vary depending on which coin you are using.
+Your own Binance Coin from the Binance exchange offers attractive trading advantages.
+Even so, tether is a very popular option for trading larger coins like Ethereum, Litecoin, and Ripple.

-Since most cryptos are rated by their Bitcoin or Fiat value, chances are that you will turn to trading BTC, Binance Coin or USDT.
-BTC is likely to win, as you want the largest possible number of trading opportunities to be available to you.
+Since most cryptos are rated based on their Bitcoin or Fiat value, the chances are good that you will turn to trading BTC, the Binance Coin or USDT.
+BTC is likely to win because you want the greatest number of trading opportunities available to you.

-Also, you cannot deposit USDT, so it would cost more to position yourself to trade in this way.
-To combat this problem, you can avoid more and more fees by selling for USDT when you liquidate your first position.
+Also, you can't deposit USDT so it would cost more to position yourself to trade this way.
+To combat this problem, you can always avoid more fees by selling for USDT when you liquidate your first position.

-When you trade the Bitcoin, please note that the value of the Bitcoin varies and the value of your account balance depends on the market price of BTC.
+When trading the Bitcoin, be aware that the value of Bitcoin fluctuates and the value of your account balance depends on the market price of BTC.

-Let us give you an example: You want to buy Substrate (SUB), perhaps after you have heard a recommendation somewhere.
-You can go to the SUB / BTC Trading Option of Binance to place your order.
+Let's take an example: You want to buy Substratum (SUB), maybe after hearing a recommendation somewhere.
+You can go to Binance's SUB / BTC trading option to place your order.

-The price is set by default to the last trading price.
-You can edit this number manually and thus enter the number you want, but it is not guaranteed that this will result in a direct purchase or sale.
-The price is always fluctuating.
-Choosing a price far above the nearest sell order in the order book will result in a "market buy" up to that price point (or as close as you can afford to spend).
+By default, the price is set to the last trade price.
+You can edit this number manually and enter the number you want, but it is not guaranteed that this will lead to a direct purchase or sale.
+The course is always fluctuating.
+Choosing a price well above the closest sell order in the order book will result in a "market buy" up to that price point (or as close as the amount you can afford by spending).

-Binance also offers you a quick one-button option for placing limit orders.
-You can split your purchase amount into 25%, 50%, 75% or 100% of your account balance (except for balances currently held in an open trade).
-There are also arrows next to the order price that allow you to adjust your bid by one.
+Binance also gives you a quick one-button option for placing limit orders.
+You can split your purchase amount into 25%, 50%, 75%, or 100% of your account balance (excluding balances currently held in an open trade).
+There are also arrows next to the order price that you can use to adjust your bid by one.

-Placing a market order is simple.
-All you have to do is enter the amount you want to spend and send your order.
-You also have the option to split your buy-in here.
+Placing a market order is easy.
+All you have to do is indicate the amount you want to spend and submit your order.
+You also have the option of splitting your buy-in here.
 Simply select 25%, 50%, 75% or 100% and place your order.

 Stop limit orders

-A stop limit order allows you to minimize losses.
-Useful if you are temporarily unable to be at your computer.
+A stop limit order enables you to minimize losses.
+Useful if you are temporarily unable to be at the computer.
 The stop is the price at which your limit order becomes active in the order book.
-The limit is the price at which your position is sold.
+The limit is the price at which your position will be sold.

 If the market breaks the stop and does not return to the limit price, the order will remain in the order books regardless of how far the price falls.
-However, if the price recovers sufficiently, the position will be liquidated at the limit price, regardless of the return.
+However, if the price recovers sufficiently, the position will be liquidated at the limit price, regardless of how high the return is.

 Trade with lower fees

-One of the reasons why Binance is particularly popular is that it allows for particularly low fees.
+One of the reasons why Binance is particularly popular is that it allows particularly low fees.

-With Binance Coin you pay only 0.1% for each trade you make!
+With the Binance Coin you only pay 0,1% for every trade you make!

-By holding the Binance Coin (BNB), these costs are halved, which means that you only pay 0.05% per trade.
+Holding the Binance Coin (BNB) cuts these costs in half, which means you only pay 0,05% per trade.

-Note: You only need to have NBB in your account for the discount to be applied automatically.
+Note: All you need to do is have BNB in your account for the discount to be applied automatically.

-Tip: So always have enough NBB in your Binance portfolio to cover your trading fees.
+Tip: So always have enough BNB in your Binance portfolio to cover your trading fees.

-Make sure that you keep an eye on your NBB balance so that it does not suddenly drop to 0.
-This is because your account will automatically switch to the crypto-currency that you hold when the fee is charged, at a rate of 0.1% per trade.
-Just buy NBB on a regular basis and you're back at the reduced rate.
+Be sure to keep an eye on your BNB balance so it doesn't suddenly drop to 0.
+Your account will automatically switch to the cryptocurrency that you have when the fee is collected, at a rate of 0,1% per trade.
+Simply buy BNB regularly and you are back at the reduced tariff.

-Reminder: this discount for the use of NBB will decrease every year and after five years this promotion will no longer be active.
-The discount is halved each year, resulting in the following rates: 50% discount on year 1, 25% on year 2, 12.5% on year 3 and 6.75% on year 4.
+Memory: This discount for the use of BNB will decrease annually and after five years this promotion will no longer be active.
+The discount is halved every year, which results in the rates as follows: 50% discount on year 1, 25% on year 2, 12,5% on year 3 and 6,75% on year 4.

-Move the mouse pointer over the person symbol in the right column of the upper menu bar.
-Select "Account", which will take you to a page with settings for your account.
-Under your e-mail and last login time you will find "Pay with NBB fees (50% discount)" option.
+Move the mouse pointer over the person symbol in the right column of the top menu bar.
+Select "Account", which will take you to a sub-page with settings for your account.
+Under your e-mail and the last login time you will find the "Pay with BNB fees (50% discount)" option.
 Next to it a small circle with "ON" or "OFF".
-Make sure this is set to "ON" so that your NBB balance is set towards your trading fees and not towards your other account balances.
+Make sure this is set to "ON" so that your BNB balance is set towards your trading fees and not towards your other account balances.

-You will notice that the indicated fee changes to 0.05% if you have activated it.
-To be sure, just look at what the stock market has to say before you place your order.
-You should see the 0.10% crossed out and faded.
-Next to it you should see 0.050% in normal font.
+You will notice that the advertised fee changes to 0,05% once you have it activated.
+To be sure, just take a look at what is on the market for trading before placing your order.
+You should see the 0,10% struck through and faded.
+Next door should be 0,050% in normal font.

-As a low-cost crypto currency exchange, Binance Altcoin gives day traders the ability to buy and sell cryptos several times a day.
-This component is critical to your ability to make positive profits as a Crypto Day Trader.
-Many people make big profits, but it takes a calculated approach.
-Fortunately, the trading fee from Binance is so cheap (0.1% or 0.05% for NBB).
-So even an inexperienced trader can make bigger profits by focusing on price movements of 1-2%.
+A low-fee cryptocurrency exchange, Binance Altcoin gives day traders the ability to buy and sell crypto multiple times a day.
+This component is critical to your ability as a crypto Day Trader to generate positive profits.
+Many people achieve great success, but it takes a calculated approach.
+Luckily, Binance’s trading fee is so cheap (0,1% vs. 0,05% for BNB).
+Thus, even a novice trader can make bigger profits by focusing on price movements of 1-2%.

-We recommend that you give Binance a try and give it a try, especially if you trade crypto currencies.
-You can also cash out your coins, which is not possible when buying on a CFD platform like eToro.
-There's no spread because you're paying for the actual market prices (although they're different from other exchanges).
-In addition, the cost of buying and selling (entering and exiting) a position is so low that you can avoid holding a lost position above the closing cost.
+We encourage you to give Binance a try and give it a try, especially if you are trading cryptocurrencies.
+You can also cash out your coins, such as when buying on a CFD platform eToro not possible.
+The spread is absent because you are paying for actual market prices (although they are different from other exchanges).
+In addition, the cost of buying and selling (entering and exiting) a position is so low that you can avoid holding a losing position via closing costs.

-Tip: Binance has introduced a function that allows you to convert your coin remains into NBB.
-It allows you to take all coins you have in small amounts and convert them into Binance Coins.
-The value can accumulate over time, especially if you trade daily and open and close many positions every day.
+Tip: Binance has introduced a function with which you can turn your coin leftovers into BNB.
+It allows you to take any coins you have in small amounts and convert them into Binance Coins.
+Value can add up over time, especially if you trade daily and open and close many positions daily.

-We hope that this article was helpful to you.
-The team of BC1 has taken the trouble to explain the most important things you need to know about the big crypto exchange Binance free of charge.
-You are welcome to read further articles on our website, in which we explain important knowledge for your crypto career.
+We hope this article has helped you.
+The BC1 team has taken the trouble to explain the most important things you need to know about the large crypto exchange Binance free of charge.
+You are welcome to read further articles on our website in which we explain important knowledge for your crypto career.

 - Binance logo: https://upload.wikimedia.org/wikipedia/commons/d/d7/Binance.png